ethansyed/RestaurantFinder/README.md

 ## Structure & Plans

 ### Current State
-Currently serves as an API endpoint that takes a city name and parses reddit to find posts containing positive sentiment about locally owned restaurants.\
+- Currently serves as an API endpoint that takes a city name and parses reddit to find posts containing positive sentiment about locally owned restaurants.
-The endpoint returns a list of restaurants identified
+- The endpoint returns a array of restaurants identified

 ### Future Plans
 - Build a frontend for Users to visually interact with